jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 5, 2024**_
+Recent GPT models are better at zero-shot and few-shot than fine-tuning of past GPT models.

 _**August 4, 2024**_
 Creating fine-tuning models to be compared with zero-shot learning and few-shot learning results.